Deep-Thought-Ecosystem/.github/profile/README.md

 Welcome to the **documentation hub** of the **Deep Thought Ecosystem** —
 *an ecosystem of independent projects: the answer to building applications, the universe, and everything.*

+This project is a personal attempt to build a complete web API–based solution featuring authentication and authorization using JWT, support for multiple user interfaces, and integration of various technologies.

+It follows modern development patterns such as Dependency Injection (DI) and CI/CD pipelines, serving both as a showcase and a learning experience.

+You are welcome to use this code as inspiration or as a starting point for your own project, especially if you are at the beginning of your career, to better understand how these practices are essential for professional software development.

 ---

 ## 🔹 About